Archaeological field research

 Until 1990

-Subsequently, the Second World War delayed the continuation of archaeological activities.
-Restoration work was carried out in 1947 and excavations were resumed by the ÖAI Vienna in 1950.
-Under the direction of Franz Miltner, the city wall and buildings on both sides of it were excavated until 1955.
-The first parts of the building not yet recognised as an atrium house were also uncovered.
-In 1953/54, the first museum and adjoining restoration workshop were built north of the B 100 federal road.
+The Second World War subsequently delayed the continuation of archaeological work.
+Restoration measures were undertaken in 1947, and excavations were resumed by the ÖAI Vienna in 1950.
+Under the direction of Franz Miltner, the city wall and adjacent buildings on both sides were excavated until 1955.
+During this period, the first parts of a building—at the time not yet recognized as an atrium house—were also uncovered.
+In 1953/54, the first museum and an adjoining conservation workshop were constructed north of the B100 federal road.

-From 1956 to 1990, Wilhelm Alzinger led the excavations on behalf of the ÖAI Vienna.
-Under his leadership, the atrium house north and south of the embankment of the B 100, parts of the so-called decumanus maximus, the residential buildings north of it (e.g. parts of "House I") and the part of the city he referred to as the "craftsmen's quarter" were partially investigated.
-From the late 1960s, the public thermal baths were uncovered.
-As a result, the archaeological park was also enlarged and a 1:1 scale reconstructive shelter was erected over the impluvium of the atrium house.
+From 1956 to 1990, Wilhelm Alzinger directed the excavations on behalf of the ÖAI Vienna.
+Under his leadership, the atrium house on both sides of the B100 embankment, sections of the so‑called decumanus maximus, the residential buildings to its north (including parts of “House I”), and the area he termed the “craftsmen’s quarter” were partially investigated.
+Beginning in the late 1960s, the public baths were also uncovered.
+As a result, the archaeological park was expanded, and a full-scale (1:1) reconstructive shelter was erected over the impluvium of the atrium house.

 Since 1991

-In 1991, a contract between the Republic of Austria and the province of Tyrol entrusted the Institute for Classical and Provincial Roman Archaeology at the University of Innsbruck (now the Department of Archaeology) under the direction of Elisabeth Walde with the continuation of research at Aguntum .
-At the same time, the local excavation management was transferred to Michael Tschurtschenthaler, who acted as Scientific Director of the excavations at Aguntum until 2020.
-Since his retirement in 2020, the excavation has been managed by Martin Auer.
-Together with Curatorium pro Agunto (chairman Dr Leo Gomig), which was transformed into an association in 1994, attempts were made to revive and significantly expand the excavation activities at Aguntum , which had largely come to a standstill in Alzinger's later years due to his serious illness.
-The focus of the University of Innsbruck's excavation activities was determined by several factors, some of which were external.
-In the early years from 1991 to 1993, buildings excavated by Alzinger ("House I", "Prunkbau") were further uncovered.
+In 1991, a contract between the Republic of Austria and the Province of Tyrol entrusted the Institute for Classical and Provincial Roman Archaeology at the University of Innsbruck (now the Department of Archaeology), under the direction of Elisabeth Walde, with the continuation of research at Aguntum.
+At the same time, local excavation management was assigned to Michael Tschurtschenthaler, who served as the scientific director of the Aguntum excavations until 2020.
+Since his retirement in 2020, the excavations have been led by Martin Auer.
+Together with the Curatorium pro Agunto (chair: Dr. Leo Gomig), which was reorganized as an association in 1994, efforts were made to revive and significantly expand the excavation activities at Aguntum, which had largely come to a standstill in Alzinger’s later years due to his serious illness.
+The focus of the University of Innsbruck’s excavation work was shaped by several factors, some of them external.
+In the early years (1991–1993), buildings previously excavated by Alzinger (“House I,” “Prunkbau”) were further uncovered.

 Marmorbecken im Peristylbereich des Atriumhauses